Table of Contents

 • Tracking status

-This information provides the spatiotemporal context data required for AR algorithms such as positioning, tracking, and rendering.
+This information provides the spatiotemporal context data required by AR algorithms for localization, tracking, rendering, etc.

 Physical camera

-The cameras used on electronic devices today typically consist of multiple lenses and mirrors.
-However, actual optical structures are generally not used to build camera models; instead, some simplified models are employed.
+Cameras used in electronic devices typically consist of multiple lenses and mirrors.
+However, actual optical structures are generally not used to build camera models; instead, simplified models are employed.

 Pinhole camera model